OXID-eSales/oxideshop-user-documentation/operation/users/extended-tab.rst

 :guilabel:`URL`
    This field can be used to store a web address, such as a business customer's web page, a private web page or a blog.

-.. todo: Zu klären ob obsolet: OXDEV-7965, evtl. reaktivieren
+.. todo: SB klärt, ob obsolet: OXDEV-7965, evtl. reaktivieren
     :guilabel:`Credit points`
        Users can earn bonus points for bringing customers to the shop.
        Newly recruited customers can also receive bonus points when they register in the shop.